Skip to main content

 The doctrine of informed consent is a bedrock medical ethical principle.
 Physicians’ obligation is to present the patient with reasonable diagnostic or therapeutic options with the respective risks and benefits.
 Decision-making authority resides with the patient.
 While this process sounds straightforward, it can be a bewildering process for patients and their families.

-But explaining medical options to patients accurately and fairly is among the highest obligations that we physicians have for our patients.
-Yes, it can be a challenging task, but we doctors must strive to meet the moment.
-This is not a process that should be approached dismissively or by rote.
+Explaining medical options to patients accurately and fairly is among the highest obligations that we physicians have for our patients.
+It can be a challenging task, but we doctors must strive to meet the moment.
+This is not a process that should ever be approached dismissively or by rote.
+The informed consent process occurs prior to a patient affixing his or her signature on a form.
+The signature itself is not tantamount to consent.

 My patient's response to my medication recommendation.